geekymv/blog/source/_posts/threadpoolexecutor-javadoc.md

 Detecting the transition from SHUTDOWN to TIDYING is less straightforward than you'd like because the queue may become empty after non-empty and vice versa during SHUTDOWN state, but we can only terminate if, after seeing that it is empty, we see that workerCount is 0 (which sometimes entails a recheck -- see below).

-workerCount, indicating the effective number of threads runState, indicating whether running, shutting down etc In order to pack them into one int, we limit workerCount to (2^29)-1 (about 500 million) threads rather than (2^31)-1 (2 billion) otherwise representable.
-If this is ever an issue in the future, the variable can be changed to be an AtomicLong, and the shift/mask constants below adjusted.
-But until the need arises, this code is a bit faster and simpler using an int.
-The workerCount is the number of workers that have been permitted to start and not permitted to stop.
-The value may be transiently different from the actual number of live threads, for example when a ThreadFactory fails to create a thread when asked, and when exiting threads are still performing bookkeeping before terminating.
-The user-visible pool size is reported as the current size of the workers set.
-The runState provides the main lifecycle control, taking on values: RUNNING: Accept new tasks and process queued tasks SHUTDOWN: Don't accept new tasks, but process queued tasks STOP: Don't accept new tasks, don't process queued tasks, and interrupt in-progress tasks TIDYING: All tasks have terminated, workerCount is zero, the thread transitioning to state TIDYING will run the terminated() hook method TERMINATED: terminated() has completed The numerical order among these values matters, to allow ordered comparisons.
-The runState monotonically increases over time, but need not hit each state.
-The transitions are: RUNNING -> SHUTDOWN On invocation of shutdown(), perhaps implicitly in finalize() (RUNNING or SHUTDOWN) -> STOP On invocation of shutdownNow() SHUTDOWN -> TIDYING When both queue and pool are empty STOP -> TIDYING When pool is empty TIDYING -> TERMINATED When the terminated() hook method has completed Threads waiting in awaitTermination() will return when the state reaches TERMINATED.
-Detecting the transition from SHUTDOWN to TIDYING is less straightforward than you'd like because the queue may become empty after non-empty and vice versa during SHUTDOWN state, but we can only terminate if, after seeing that it is empty, we see that workerCount is 0 (which sometimes entails a recheck -- see below).

 ThreadPoolExecutor 中的成员变量ctl 包含两部分

 ```java